CommanderQuazar/CommanderQuazar/README.md

 LinkedIn: https://www.linkedin.com/in/tobey-ragain-b252b41bb

-I am a low-level programmer based out of Seattle, Wa.
+Code; the foundation of humanity.
+A language so powerful that it can create intelligence.
+Learning to speak such a complex language not only changes the way I look at problems, but influences the way I see creation.
+No longer are we limited by certain aspects of the physical world and by entering the cryptic space of computing can we truly explore the impossible.
+Creativity often conflicts with the reality of the situation, but programming offers a way around that.
+Building environments were people and programs are allowed to prosper.

 I have a passion for low-level programming, operating system development, and computer networking.
-I’m fluent in C/C++, x86 assembly, and love learning about AI/ML systems.
+I’m fluent in C/C++, x86 assembly, SQL, and love learning about AI/ML systems.
 I believe that ambition and tenacity are the foundation of innovation.

+My deep love for learning has allowed me to gain the knowledge and skill sets needed to make true change in our world.
+I have made it my goal to push our civilization to inconceivable heights and through programming I stand to see it manifest.
+As a species, we stand at a crossroad, left is a path of global destruction and stagnation, while right is a world full of opportunities and incredible technology.
+We must act immediately in order to secure this dream or face the consequences.

 <hr>